-This category is open to Steering Committees in New South Wales which aspire to become Accredited in accordance with (a) above, but which have not yet achieved the standard acceptable to the Board of Directors or for disciplinary, financial or a 'lack of key personnel' reasons have been returned to the status of Provisional Centre.
+This category is open to Steering Committees in New South Wales which aspire to become Accredited in accordance with (a) above, but which have not yet achieved the standard acceptable to the Board of Directors or for disciplinary or financial reasons have been returned to the status of Provisional Centre.
 A Provisional Centre shall remain that for a minimum of twelve months unless otherwise determined by the Board of Directors.

-A Provisional Centre may carry out such functions and activities as may be approved by the Board of Directors

-This category of membership may, subject to this Constitution, entitle a Provisional Centre to receive a notice of, attend, and receive the Minutes of, but not to debate or vote at, General Meetings unless they have returned to a Provisional Status due to a 'lack of key personnel' and continue to operate as a functioning Centre.
+A Provisional Centre may carry out such functions and activities as may be approved by the Board of Directors This category of membership may, subject to this Constitution, entitle a Provisional Centre to receive a notice of, attend, and receive the Minutes of, but not to debate or vote at, General Meetings.